You’ve got your roaster. You’ve read all about how to roast. And you can’t wait to get started. But what’s missing?

 Using a Hottop roaster for sample roasting.
 Credit: Roast Rebels

-Not All Green Beans Are The Same
+Not All Green Coffee Is The Same

 A Colombia or an Ethiopian?
 A washed or a honey?
 A Bourbon or a Typica-Caturra blend?
-There are so many types of beans and the differences between them affect both how the coffee tastes and how you should roast it.
+There are so many types of green beans and the differences between them affect both how the coffee tastes and how you should roast it.

 Here are some of the most important points to consider: